 How Much Does Procreate Cost?

-Procreate is a one-time purchase of $12.99 for lifetime access from the Apple app store.
+The Procreate app is a one time purchase of $12.99 (at the time this article was written) for lifetime access from the Apple app store.
 There are no in-app purchase options, and there is no free trial.
 It’s a really great deal for all of the updates that you get, and how powerful it is.
 Of course, additional items such as brushes, palettes, or templates can be purchased from other designers and sellers.

 Which iPad is Compatible with Procreate?